 (E) Upon receipt of the returns of a referendum, a county's governing body must, by resolution, declare the results thereof.
 In such event, the results of the referendum, as declared by resolution of the county's governing body, are not open to question except by a suit or proceeding instituted within thirty days from the date such resolution is adopted.

-(F) The provisions of this Section are not available to a county with more than two existing sales and use taxes current in effect.
+(F) The provisions of this section are not available to a county with more than two existing sales and use taxes currently in effect.

 Section 4-10-1030.
 (A) If the sales and use tax is approved in a referendum, then the tax shall be imposed on the first of May following the date of the referendum.
 If the reimposition of an existing sales and use tax imposed pursuant to this article is approved in a referendum, then the new tax is imposed immediately following the termination of the earlier imposed tax, and the reimposed tax terminates on the applicable thirtieth of April, not to exceed seven years from the date of reimposition.
 If the certification is not timely made to the Department of Revenue, then the imposition is postponed for twelve months.

 (B) The tax terminates the final day of the maximum time period specified for the imposition.